patelamitn/Amitpatel/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=patelamitn&style=flat-square
 )

-- 🔭 I’m currently working on Multidots as Senior WordPress Engineer
 - 👯 I’m looking to collaborate with all WordPress Enthusiasts
 - 🤔 I’m passionate about contributing to WordPress and actively supporting its development.
 - 💬 Ask me about WordPress